cjohansson/Aomebo-Framework/README.md

 Aomebo Framework (AF) is a **open-source (OS) object-oriented (OO) PHP: Hypertext Preprocessor (PHP) Model-View-Controller (MVC) framework**.

 The framework is built to be compatible with all types of applications (even shell applications) and is fully scalable.
-Only loads the stuff **you need** for your project and tries to place as few limits as possible on the developer.
-The main idea of the framework is to enable swift development by using common and easy patterns and supporting a wide variety of programming styles.
+Uses lazy loading to only loads the stuff **you need** for your project and tries to place as few limits as possible on the developer.
+The main idea of the framework is to enable swift development by using common and easy programming patterns and supporting a wide variety of programming styles.

-It only requires PHP 5.3 or later with PHP standard modules.
+It only requires PHP 5.3 or later with PHP default modules.

 The framework is built with time-, space- and memory-complexity in mind which makes it memory-efficient, CPU-efficient, storage-efficient and fast.